Reese0177/gas-tracker/README.md

 - Record new prices
 - Edit previous records
 - Delete previous records
+- Sign Up and Log In
 - Only edit and delete records that YOU created
+- Set a home state and view that page by default when logged in

 ---
 ## Technologies